KurtRobinson/kurt-good-ansible/README.md

-# Ansible_Advanced
+# bad-ansible
-Repository for RedHat Ansible Advanced training
+Bad Ansible is a deliberately poorly written playbook and Ansible Environment for training purposes